A Generic Overview of Lightworks Video Editor

 Forgetting to Save Progress

-An easily frequent mistake in Lightworks Video Editor workflows is damaged project files due to:
+An easily preventable mistake in Lightworks Video Editor workflows is accidental overwrites due to:

 - Software Crashes: Minimize risk by configuring restore points.